cybalex/oauth_server/README.md

 ```shell script
 git clone git@github.com:cybalex/oauth_server.git
 ```
-- setup php-fpm, nginx, and mysql server.
+- setup `php-fpm`, `nginx`, and `mysql` server.
-Here below is the example docker-compose file I used:
+Below is an example docker-compose file, which can be used:

 ```yaml
 //docker-compose.yml